knubie/learning-hoon/post-2.md

 1
 ```

 Notice the `$`?
 That's the single, unnamed arm of the core we made.
 In this case `foo` is our `gate` (remember, just a `core` with one `arm`), and `1` is the argument we're passing to it.
-The fact that the anonymous arm is actually called `$` means you can even call it again from within its own body!
-Let's try it:
+The fact that the anonymous arm is actually called `$` means you can even call it again from within itself!

+## A gate that opens itself

+Let's see what a recursive gate looks like in hoon:

 ```
 |=  {a/@ b/@}